 Upon reconciliation of both internal and external feedback from the feasibility review and/or pilot, appropriate training on the new or significantly modified SDP should be provided to NRC staff.

-After items 08.01a, b, and c have been completed, the final SDP will be issued consistent with the requirements in IMC 0040, “Prepar, Revisin, Issu NRC Inspection Manual.”
+After items 08.01a, b, and c have been completed, the final SDP will be issued consistent with the requirements in IMC 0040, “Preparation, Revision, Issuance, and Ongoing Oversight of NRC Inspection Manual Documents.”
 Before issuance, staff should determine whether Commission notification or approval is necessary, in accordance with Management Directive 8.13.

 08.02 SDP Feedback and Improvement

-IMC 0801, “,” describes in detail the feedback process and feedback form used by the Office of NRR/Division of Reactor Oversight, to document problems, concerns, or difficulties encountered during implementation of the ROP guidance.
+IMC 0801, “Inspection Program Feedback Process,” describes in detail the feedback process and feedback form used by the Office of NRR/Division of Reactor Oversight, to document problems, concerns, or difficulties encountered during implementation of the ROP guidance.

 0609-09 REFERENCES